Catalytic transformations with finite-size environments: applications to cooling and thermometry: Cooling of many qubits and catalytic advantage

 The purpose of any of the described strategies is to reduce as much as possible the total average energy $\bigl\langle H_{C}\bigr\rangle$ of the cold qubits.
 Depending on the value of $N_{c}$, the number of qubits that can be cooled may be smaller than $N_{c}$.
-This limitation is directly associated with the amount of hot qubits available to perform the cooling.
-For example, if $N_{c}=N-2$ only two hot qubits are available.
-In this case, two qubits can be cooled using the CC strategy and only one qubit can be cooled through the MBC strategy.
+This limitation is determined by two factors.
+Namely, the amount of hot qubits available to cool, and the division of these qubits into cooling subsets.
+For example, if $N_{h}=2$ only one qubit can be cooled using the MBC strategy, while the introduction of the catalyst increases this number to two.
 That being said, it is important to remark that the following analysis covers all the possible values $1\leq N_{c}\leq N-1$.
 Therefore, it provides a full picture of the task at hand, including also the situations where all the$N_{c}$ qubits can be cooled.
-Taking this into account, the total heat extracted is given by
+With this observation in mind, the total heat extracted is given by

 where $n_{c}\leq N_{c}$.